BSc Nursing: Career Path

 Challenges

 A Bachelor of Science in Nursing (BSN) degree can be a challenging field.
-Nurses with a BSN degree may face various challenges, both in their education and in their career.
+Nurses with a BSN degree may face various challenges, both in their education and in their careers.
 Some of the common challenges include:

 • Physical and emotional demands: Nurses are often required to lift, move, and assist patients, which can be physically demanding.
 They may also be required to provide emotional support to patients and their families, which can be emotionally draining.

-• Meeting state and national standards: Nurses must meet state and national standards for practice and must pass a licensure examination to become licensed.
+• Meeting state and national standards: Nurses must meet state and national standards for practice and pass a licensure examination to become licensed.

 • Dealing with the emotional toll of the job: Nurses may be exposed to traumatic events and may have to deal with the emotional toll it takes on them.